jolenewai/phpmyadmin-manual-install/README.md

 Demonstrate how to use PhpMyAdmin with a project created from the code institute Gitpod Template.

-The commands are found in `install-phpmyadmin.sh`

-To execute the commands:
-1. Go into the bash terminal
-2. Grant permission to `install-phpmyadmin.sh` to be executable: `chmod u=rwx install-phpmyadmin.sh`
-3. Run: `./install-phpmyadmin.sh` in the terminal
+The commands are found in `install-phpmyadmin.sh` - the file is now automatically run as part of the `init_tasks.sh` script inside the `.theia` folder.
+If you are interested in just install PHPMyAdmin for an existing GitPod instance, you can just copy the script over in a .sh file (and be sure to set the executable permission with `chmod -u=rwx` on the file first!).

+You still need to do one manual step to configure PHPMyAdmin correctly:

+To setup PHPMyAdmin for GitPod:

-4. Find the file `public/phpmyadmin/config.inc.php`
+1. Find the file `public/phpmyadmin/config.inc.php`
-5. Look for the string `AllowNoPassword`
+2. Look for the string `AllowNoPassword`
-6. Change the line to read: `$cfg['Servers'][$i]['AllowNoPassword'] = true;` and *remember to save*
+3. Change the line to read: `$cfg['Servers'][$i]['AllowNoPassword'] = true;` and *remember to save*
-7. Start apache with `apachectl start` and when the pop-up appears, click `Open Browser`
+4. Start apache with `apachectl start` and when the pop-up appears, click `Open Browser`
-8. At the browser, add `/phpmyadmin` to the end of the URL in the address bar
+5. At the browser, add `/phpmyadmin` to the end of the URL in the address bar
-9. Login with user `root` and no password.
+6. Login with user `root` and no password.